wikid24/ffxiv_mmd_tools_helper/README.md

 Use the **Skirt** panel to generate a new skirt.

-There are quite a few steps involved and probably the hardest about rigging a FFXIV Model.
+There are quite a few steps involved and probably the hardest part about rigging a FFXIV Model.

 Guide coming soon!
 In the meantime, here's a [low-quality video](https://user-images.githubusercontent.com/19479648/225138838-68859c43-a703-40ad-a0f1-c130793d239a.mp4) I did a while ago (the UI looks different and the steps have changed a bit but hopefully it will suffice for now until a _proper_ guide is created)